idea-kmi/DebateHub/README.txt

 Debate Hub - Release 2.0
 ==========================

 We have released 2.0.
 There is still work to do on updating documentation.
-So some of the below information may be out-of-date.
+So some of the documentation may be out-of-date.

 Debate Hub - Release 1.1
 ==========================